hpc-carpentry/hpc-carpentry.github.io/pages/supporters.md

 ### Donations
+- [Biotech Partners](http://www.biotechpartners.org/) Biotech Partners donated $5,000 in June, 2020 to The Carpentries organisation general fund in appreciation of Data Carpentry's work to provide computational training for San Francisco Bay Area high school students in lieu of wet lab experience due to COVID19.

 - [RStudio](https://rstudio.com/) RStudio donated $10,000 in August, 2019 to The Carpentries organisation general fund to support our shared mission of bringing more people to coding communities.

+- [How to be a modern scientist](https://leanpub.com/modernscientist) Proceeds from the book __How to be a modern scientist__, written by Jeffrey Leek, support the work of Data Carpentry.

 - Several individuals donate to The Carpentries general fund.
 We did not initially ask for permission to publish their names here, so are in the process of creating this list.